Visualization.Rmd

 The ClusterDistrBar

-the distribution of clusters across different samples.
-It can show both
+distributed across different samples.
+It can show both absolute counts

 ClusterDistrBar(origin = pbmc$orig.ident, cluster = pbmc$cluster)